eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

 Exactly, or you can use the IP address directly.
 Just be aware that when IP changes your configuration will not work again What i do every time is to attach an elastic IP to every server i create just to prevent the IPs from changing and breaking the setup

+Now thinking of exploring vsc code as one platform for editing and also connecting to my instances.
 References
 https://en.wikipedia.org/wiki/Network-attached_storage
 https://en.wikipedia.org/wiki/Storage_area_network